Georgia panel wants adults in the back seat to buckle up

 Lawmakers are expected to pursue legislation to that effect during next year’s session starting in January, The Atlanta Journal-Constitution reported.

-Current state law requires all drivers and front-seat occupants to wear seat belts, as well as anyone 17 or under riding in the back seat.
-But adults don’t have to buckle up in the back.
+Current state law requires all drivers and front seat occupants to wear seat belts, as well as anyone 17 or under riding in the back seat.
+But adults don’t have to buckle up in back.

 Georgia is one of 20 states that don’t require adults in the back seat to be restrained.